New and old results on spherical varieties via moduli theory: Introduction

 In~\cite{AB}, Alexeev and Brion constructed and studied a moduli scheme $\mathrm{M}_\Gamma$ for mul\-ti\-plicity-free affine $G$-varieties with prescribed weight monoid~$\Gamma$.
 This scheme is affine and of finite type; it is equipped with an action of an adjoint torus $T_\ad$ (the quotient of a maximal torus of $G$ by the center of $G$) in such a way that the $T_\ad$-orbits of $\mathrm{M}_\Gamma$ bijectively correspond to the $G$-isomorphism classes of multiplicity-free affine $G$-varieties with weight monoid~$\Gamma$.
-Various examples of moduli schemes $\mathrm{M}_\Gamma$ were further studied in~\cite{Jan, BraCu08, Cu, PvS12, BvS, PvS15}.
+Various examples of moduli schemes $\mathrm M_\Gamma$ were further studied under different assumptions on the monoid~$\Gamma$.
+The case of monoids generated by a single element was worked out in~\cite{Jan}; the paper~\cite{BraCu08} dealt with free monoids that are $G$-saturated (the latter means that the monoid consists of all dominant weights of~$G$ lying in a fixed lattice); several other special instances of free monoids were studied in~\cite{Cu, PvS12, PvS16}.
+In all these cases, $\mathrm M_\Gamma$ was shown to be an affine space (as a scheme).
+Finally, in~\cite{BvS} it was proved that for an arbitrary free monoid~$\Gamma$ all the irreducible components of~$\mathrm M_\Gamma$, equipped with their reduced subscheme structure, are affine spaces.